-Member of Pence’s office tests positive for coronavirus, spokeswoman announces
+Pence staffer tests positive for coronavirus, becoming first-known case of a White House employee

 “Further contact tracing is being conducted in accordance with CDC guidelines,” Miller said.

-Pence was appointed by Trump to lead the White House’s coronavirus taskforce, which has been holding daily press briefings on the virus.
-In recent days, Trump has joined Pence and the others on the taskforce for briefings.
+Pence was appointed by Trump to lead the White House’s coronavirus task force, which has been holding daily press briefings on the virus.
+In recent days, Trump has joined Pence and others on the task force for briefings.

 The outbreak has seen others in politics diagnosed with coronavirus: Rep. Mario Diaz-Balart, R-Fla., on Wednesday became the first member of Congress to announce that he was infected.
-Not long after Diaz-Balart’s announcement, Rep. Ben McAdams, D-Utah, said he, too, had tested positive after developing “mild cold-like symptoms” Sunday evening.
+Not long after Diaz-Balart’s announcement, Rep. Ben McAdams, D-Utah, announced that he, too, had tested positive.

 CLICK HERE TO GET THE FOX NEWS APP

-That test followed Trump’s interactions with the presidential delegation from Brazil at his Mar-a-Lago resort in Florida, as well as his appearance at the Conservative Political Action Conference earlier this month.
+That test followed Trump’s interactions with the presidential delegation from Brazil at his Mar-a-Lago resort in Florida, as well as his appearance at the Conservative Political Action Conference (CPAC) earlier this month.
 People at both locations were later determined to have been infected.

+Earlier this week, the vice president said he had not been tested.

+"I have not been tested yet," Pence said Monday.
+"I’m in regular consultation with the White House physician, and he said I’ve not been exposed to anyone for any period of time that had the coronavirus, and that my wife and I have no symptoms."